-Upcoming Events & Notices
+Upcoming Meetings & Events

 Kiwanis International is a global organization of volunteers dedicated to improving the world one child and one community at a time.
 Kiwanians attend club meetings and activities for meaningful service, fellowship, information and inspiration.
 We impact our community directly through voluntary community service, with a special emphasis on serving children of the world.
 Kiwanis inspires and trains youth to lead and serve through its Service Leadership Programs for elementary through college levels (K-Kids, Builders Club, Key Club, Circle K, Key Leader Training, Terrific Kids, Bring Up Grades (BUG)).
 Aktion Club is Kiwanis' service leadership organization for people associated with disabilities.